 The Best Domain Name Providers – My Personal Favorites

 When you’re choosing the best domain name companies to work with, you must consider your individual online business needs before deciding which company to do business with.
 Each offers something a little bit different, and many specialize in one specific aspect.

 For example, I wouldn’t use the same domain name registration company for a domain I plan to sell as I would for a domain I plan to build for several years.

 For this reason, the companies I list below are three that I frequently interchange depending on what my goals with the domains will be.

 Best Low-Cost Registrar – Namecheap

-Best of all, you aren’t locked into a multi-year contract and are free to transfer your domain to another registrar at any time after the mandated 60 day waiting period that all registration companies are under.
+Best of all, you aren’t locked into a multi-year contract and are free to transfer your domain to another registrar anytime after the mandated 60 days waiting period that all registration companies are under.